Fact-checked by the onlinepaydaynews.com editorial team

 Where These Clauses Appear

-Arbitration clauses are embedded in credit card agreements, mortgage documents, auto loans, and increasingly, in short-term lending products.
+Arbitration clauses are embedded in credit card agreements, mortgage documents, auto loans, and increasingly in short-term lending products.
 The Federal Trade Commission has flagged their use in predatory lending agreements, where lenders know borrowers are unlikely to seek independent legal review before signing.
 Before you sign any loan, understanding what lenders must legally disclose is essential context.

 Key Takeaway: An arbitration clause in a loan contract eliminates your right to sue in court and blocks class-action participation.
 The CFPB found that fewer than 600 consumers per year file individual arbitration claims against financial firms — compared to millions affected by the same violations.